PowerBroker2/SafeString/README.md

 Note, this is NOT my work, I am simply hosting it for easy access.
 The original code belongs to [Forward Computing and Control Pty.
 Ltd](https://www.forward.com.au/pfod/ArduinoProgramming/SafeString/index.html).

 # Revisions
+V4.1.28 fixes for Arduino UNO R4 and R4 WiFi
 V4.1.27 revised defines for Arduino Zero
 V4.1.26 fixed F()for Arduino IDE 2 and ESP32
 V4.1.25 added NULL detection to readFrom(const char*, unsigned int maxCharsToRead)